 If you are running your own side hustle, though, you get your support from somewhere else – namely you, your family, and your friends.
 This is why, if you are going to pursue a side hustle or passion project, you need to have complete support from your family.

 Once you have this support, though, it starts making the side hustle worth all the while.
 Why?
-Because it means that they believe in you, which often makes all the difference.
+Because you feel supported.

 The first time I ever put a central line in a patient was in the emergency department as an intern.
-The patient’s INR was 4 (for my non-medical readers this means their blood was very thin).
+The patient’s INR was 4.
 To make a long story short: I botched the procedure, the patient bled, and my upper level had to save me.

-After staying late to place that line, I got done around midnight for that shift.
-I then stayed awake until 4 am because I felt like I’d never be good at my job since, as an anesthesiologist, I would need to be able to be as adept as anyone at placing lines.
+After staying late to place that line, and got done around midnight for that shift.
+I stayed awake until 4 am because I felt like I’d never be good at my job since, as an anesthesiologist, I would need to be able to be as adept as anyone at placing lines.
 I felt incompetent.
+This led to a lot of dissatisfaction in that instance.

 Eventually, I became very good at throwing lines in when needed.
 Overcoming my prior hurdle made a major difference in my happiness at work, because it is truly satisfying being good at something.
 There is even more satisfaction when being good at something improves the lives of people around you.